Let’s Face It, Professional Engagement Photos Can Feel Intimidating

 - Focus on coordinating colors, not matching colors.
 If you both wore the same exact color tone to your engagement session, how boring would those images be?
 For example, if you wear a blush dress, soft blue chunky necklace, and nude heels, then your partner might wear a navy coat with khaki or gray pants, paired with brown leather shoes and maybe even a blush pocket square.
 You each tie in the main color that the other is wearing (blush for you, navy for them), and create a well-coordinated look that isn’t too matchy-matchy.

 - I generally recommend selecting lighter tones and more muted shades.
-By avoiding ultra-bright, bold colors (think, like hot pink or cherry red types of tones), viewers wont’ be distracted by your clothing choice and the attention will stay on your faces.
+Very bright, bold colors (think, like hot pink or cherry red types of tones) can sometimes distract viewers’ eyes to go to your clothing and not your faces.

 - The above being said . . . the above is a rule that can be broken when done well.
 Sometimes, a pop of color can be the perfect touch for your engagement session color palette!
 Bethany’s yellow sweater (below) completed her and Patrick’s look.
 The key was having one big pop of color — and the tone was subtle enough that it complemented the overall look.
 Like all good things in life, it’s all about balance!